Allwrightben/money-pit/README.md

 ## Testing

+<h3>Compatability</h3>

 In order to confirm the correct functionality, responsivness and appearance:
-- The website was tested on Chrome and Edge web browsers.
+- The website was tested on Chrome and Edge web browsers, using in-built dev tools.
-- The website's responsiveness was tested using Chrome's browser dev tools.
   - Chrome:
   ![picture of the website being tested in Chrome](documentation/chrome1.png)
   ![picture of the website being tested in Chrome](documentation/chrome2.png)